Dates, Deadlines and FAQ

 The G6 form is the “Transfer Entitlement Certification” which you can access online by creating an account and logging into www.csac.ca.gov.
 This form ensures that you attended a community college in 2021–2022 and will be attending a bachelor’s-granting institution in 2022–2023.

 - My FAFSA was selected for verification.
 What is my next step?The Department of Education randomly selects about one out of three FAFSAs for this process.
 You need to go to InsideCBU > Financial Aid > Student Forms to create an account and complete ALL necessary documentation.
 Instructions are included within the Verify My FAFSA webpage.

 - I am a veteran.
-How do I apply for VA benefits?You need to contact Jay Villasenor, our VA representative in the Office of Student Success.
-He will be able to help you coordinate your benefits.
+How do I apply for VA benefits?You need to contact Jay Villasenor at 951-552-8522.
+He will be able to help you coordinate your VA benefits.

 - What if I have been offered a scholarship or other aid that is not listed on my award